RJPearson94/terraform-provider-twilio/docs/data-sources/messaging_short_codes.md

 A `short_code` block supports the following:

-- `sid` - The SID of the Twilio short code to associated with the messaging service
+- `sid` - The SID of the Twilio short code associated with the messaging service
 - `capabilities` - The capabilities that are enabled for the short code
 - `country_code` - The country code of the short code
 - `short_code` - The short code
 - `date_created` - The date in RFC3339 format that the messaging short code resource was created
 - `date_updated` - The date in RFC3339 format that the messaging short code resource was updated
-- `url` - The url of the messaging short code resource
+- `url` - The URL of the messaging short code resource

 ## Timeouts